WarGames match: TNA Wrestling

-Later, Impact would introduce the Lethal Lockdown match for their annual Lockdown pay-per-view.
-The only differences are that one ring enclosed by a steel cage with two teams facing off with each other.
-The staggered entry system is identical, but weapons are permitted and are even provided.
-The match begins with two wrestlers who must fight for 5 minutes; after that, a member from one of the teams (usually determined by a coin toss) would enter the cage, giving his team the temporary handicap advantage.
-After two minutes, a member from the other team would enter to even the odds.
-Entrants alternated between teams every two minutes, giving the coin toss-winning team the temporary advantage in the numbers game before giving the other team the advantage with the freshest man and even odds.
-When all competitors have entered the ring, a roof is lowered onto the top of the cage, with various weapons hanging from it.
-Victory can be attained by pinfall or submission.
+Later, TNA introduced the Lethal Lockdown match for their annual Lockdown pay-per-view.
+Although again featuring only one ring enclosed by a steel cage, the match otherwise followed the format of the original War Games match, with two teams and a staggered entry system.
+Like the original NWA/WCW version, when all competitors have entered the ring, a roof is lowered onto the top of the cage, with the addition of various weapons hanging from it.
+Victory can be attained only by pinfall or submission.
+As TNA used a six-sided ring from June 2004 to January 2010, and again from June 2014 to January 2018, the cage used for the Lethal Lockdown matches during those periods was also six-sided, branded as the "Six Sides of Steel".
+The last Lethal Lockdown match was in 2016, as plans to revive it in 2020 were scuttled by the COVID-19 pandemic.
+A similar match was done in 2025 at Sacrifice.

-Another variant in Impact Wrestling is the Hardcore War match, which is in a single ring and is not a cage match but otherwise resembles WarGames.
-Two teams face off and there are staggered entries for each, and the match being unable to finish until all competitors have entered.
-The match ends via pinfall or submission in the ring.

 United Wrestling Federation

-On September 21, 2007 United Wrestling Federation held a WarGame match in Richmond Va.
+On September 21, 2007, United Wrestling Federation held a WarGame match in Richmond Va.
 Team Sgt.
 Slaughter (Rick and Scott Steiner; Dustin Rhodes and Kirby and TJ Mack) def.
 Team JBL (Homicide and Hernandez; Steve Corino; CW Anderson and Elix Skipper) in a double ring double cage WarGames match, dubbed as and entitled "Uncivil War", when Scott Steiner submitted Corino with the Steiner Recliner as Slaughter simultaneously submitted JBL with the cobra clutch.

 Women Superstars Uncensored

-Women Superstars Uncensored presented the first ever War Games match with female wrestlers on November 19, 2011 as part of their Breaking Barriers II iPPV.
+Women Superstars Uncensored presented the first ever War Games match with female wrestlers on November 19, 2011, as part of their Breaking Barriers II iPPV.
 The match featured two trios - Team WSU of Mercedes Martinez, Alicia and Brittney Savage, and the Midwest Militia of Jessicka Havok, Allysin Kay and Sassy Stephie.
 The match was contested in a steel cage surrounding only one ring, but all other rules were the same as the original concept.
 The Midwest Militia won the match when Havok threatened to murder an injured Martinez with a machete, and Savage surrendered on Martinez's behalf.